iamkroot/trakt-scrobbler/README.md

 ## `trakts` command usage:

-The various commands available are:
+All commands have descriptive help messages available.
+So in case of doubt, simply add `--help` to the (sub)command to see the help docs (Example: `trakts autostart --help` and `trakts --help`).
+For reference, the various available commands are:

 *   `auth`: Shows the status of the trakt authentication.
 If no token is found, or if the token in expired, it runs the authetication flow for trakt.tv
     You can pass `--force` option to make it ignore the existing token, and force the authentication again.

 *   `autostart`: Controls the autostart behaviour of the scrobbler

-*   `backlog`: Manage the backlog of watched media yet to be synced with trakt servers (mostly due to internet connectivity issues)
+*   `backlog`: Manage the backlog of watched media yet to be synced with trakt servers (mostly due to internet connectivity issues).
+Read [this](#backlog-cleaner) for more info

     *   `list`: Lists all the files in the backlog